TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Experimental Evaluations

 \subsection{Architectural Enhancements to the Mask Head}

-We analyze the impact of various architectural modifications to the mask head, including auxiliary supervision, matcher strategies, and attention mechanisms.
-Table~\ref{table: mask_head_enhancements} presents the performance of the base mask head and its enhanced variants.
-In this table, MM and ML1M indicate Mask Matcher \cite{cheng_masked-attention_2022} and Mask-L1 mix matcher~\cite{li_mask_2023}, respectively (See Secion~\ref{sup_sec: mask_l1_mix_matcher}).
-MA \cite{cheng_masked-attention_2022} and BDA \cite{kalfaoglu_topobda_2024} indicate Masked Attention and Bezier Deformable Attention (See Section~\ref{sup_sec: masked_and_bezier_deformable_attention_recap}).
+We analyze architectural modifications to the mask head, including auxiliary supervision, matching, and attention.
+Table~\ref{table: mask_head_enhancements} reports the base mask head and enhanced variants.
+MM is the baseline matcher; ML1M augments the bipartite matching cost with a Bezier L1 term~\cite{li_mask_2023}; and BDA replaces MA foreground attention~\cite{cheng_masked-attention_2022} with curve-aware attention around predicted Bezier control points~\cite{kalfaoglu_topobda_2024}.
+Formal definitions are deferred to Supplementary Sections~\ref{sup_sec: mask_l1_mix_matcher} and~\ref{sup_sec: masked_and_bezier_deformable_attention_recap}.

-The analysis reveals a key interaction: while the auxiliary B{\'e}zier regression head \textit{alone} slightly degrades performance (40.2 OLS\textsubscript{l} vs 40.4), it is a \textit{prerequisite} for the Mask-L1 Mix Matcher (ML1M).
+The analysis reveals a key interaction: while the auxiliary Bezier regression head \textit{alone} slightly degrades performance (40.2 OLS\textsubscript{l} vs 40.4), it is a \textit{prerequisite} for the Mask-L1 Mix Matcher (ML1M).
 Enabling ML1M provides a net performance gain (41.1 OLS\textsubscript{l}), showing the matcher's benefit outweighs its dependency's minor interference.
 Since both ML1M and its auxiliary head are used only during training, this performance boost is achieved with no added inference cost.

 Further improvements are achieved by integrating Bezier Deformable Attention (BDA) in place of standard mask attention.
 BDA enhances spatial modeling and yields the best overall performance.
 However, unlike ML1M, BDA requires Bezier predictions not only in training but also in inference.
 A detailed comparative ablation showing their impact across all three head types (Mask, Bezier, and Fusion) is provided in Section~\ref{sup_sec: comparative_ablation_of_architectural_enhancements_across_head_types}.